 Bob has been on the Board of the Michigan Meat Association as well as the AAMP (American Association of Meat Processors) Board.
 Bob has won numerous awards at the state and national level for his smoked products.
 Bob has been inducted into the cured meat hall of fame.
 Bob and Judy received the lifetime achievement award from AAMP for their service in the meat industry.
 Judy served many years as the secretary for the Michigan Meat Association.
 Bob has judged in cured meat shows at the state and national levels and made many great contacts over the years that has helped him make some great products.

-Judy has also been an essential part of the business, she has done the books for the entire time, and told Bob and Scott NO a few times when they wanted new equipment or an addition. wrapped 95% of the meat that has went through Bob's over the years.
-Judy has been the face of the retail area till Brad came back.
-Now she just runs the checkout and says you guys need to stock the freezer! (it's cold in there i'm not going in there!) we hear that a lot.
+Judy has also been an essential part of the business, now retired, she has done the books for the entire time, and told Bob and Scott NO a few times when they wanted new equipment or an addition.
+Wrapped 95% of the meat that has went through Bob's over the years.
+Judy has been the face of the retail area for many years.
+Now you can find her occasionally running the checkout and saying you guys need to stock the freezer! (it's cold in there i'm not going in there!) we hear that a lot.
 Judy has been an essential part of the catering for Bob's.
-Judy handles all of the ordering for the dry goods, wraps all of the silver wear for the numerous events with some help from her granddaughters, but mostly her. (can you see Bob trying to wrap silver wear?)
+Judy handled all of the ordering for the dry goods, wraped all of the silver wear for the numerous events with some help from her granddaughters, but mostly her (can you see Bob trying to wrap silver wear?).
 Judy has also been the referee between Scott and Bob when they don't see eye to eye on things ( you know new and old ideas) Oh and don't forget the grandma part!
 She has watched Lisa, Lydia and Dakota so Scott and Brad could work and not have to be off because of a sick kids.

 Bob's oldest son Scott has been in the business most of his life (since age 8) starting at being in the way while Bob was slaughtering pigs, to doing the slaughter himself.
 Scott did leave for about 10 years and joined the operators union local 324, Then he came back to the business in hopes of taking over the business one day, Scott now runs all of the day to day operations of the business, Including production of the retail products to the slaughter and cutting of the custom animals.
 Scott is also responsible for most of the new products and does the R and D for Bob's.
 Scott has been to many classes for making products and food safety.
 The latest classes include dry sausage making at Iowa State and Seafood HACCP certified.

 Then there is Jim that has been with Bob's for 25+ years, which is also Brads father in law.
-Craig is also a face you will see at Bob's, he was the first employee at Bob's.
-He left for quite a few years but is now back.
+You can catch him and Kenny on Monday's and Thursdays.

 Some other faces you will see is Lisa which is Scott's oldest daughter who has been here since she was in her car seat on the bench.
 Many people will come in and think they need to talk to Bob, Scott or Brad but Lisa knows just about everything and surprises people when they do talk to Bob and he gives the same answer that Lisa just told them.
-Lisa has even been involved in some of the cutting and knows how to cut your steak just the way you like it.
-Lisa even got her first deer in 2016, she shot,field dressed, skinned and cut it on her own. (with a little pointers from dad) Another face is Lydia, Scott's youngest daughter.
+Lisa has been learning the butchering and cutting process for many years and you can find her side by side at the cutting bench with Scott and Brad most days.
+Another face is Lydia, Scott's youngest daughter.
 If you come in during the summer she is the one that can help with almost anything you may need and will check you out and even count your cash back to you!
-As of now Lisa is in her senior year of college and taking other career path but still helps when needed.
-Lydia is in her senior year of high school and not sure on her career path weather at Bob's or else where but does work Saturday mornings and days off from school
+Lydia is currently in her Junior year of collage at Grand Valley State University.
+She is majoring in Business and Marketing Management.
+Lydia most recently received the American Association of Meat Processors (AAMP) scholarship.

 So as you can see/read about us, we are family and think of our customers as family.
 A lot of our customers we know by name as they walk in the door, others we will learn your name and greet you by name also.

-At this time Scott and Brad are in the process of taking over the business so Bob and Judy can retire.
+At this time Scott and Brad own and operate the business and Bob and Judy are mostly retired.
 Scott and Brad strive to continue with the quality products that you expect from Bob's and also are trying to create new and different flavor combinations.
-With 2017, it makes 38 years Bob's has been striving to make quality products for you and we hope to do it for many many more!
+With 2021, it makes 41 years Bob's has been striving to make quality products for you and we hope to do it for many many more!